InformaticsMatters/fragmentor/README.md

 the database it it possible to run multiple standardisation steps for a vendor/library followed by a single fragmentation step.

+> Optional parameter add_backup: default: no

+If set to yes, this automatically backs up the database after the fragmentation play.

 ### Create Inchi Keys